sbslee/pypgx/docs/pipelines.rst

     $ wget https://faculty.washington.edu/browning/beagle/beagle.28Jun21.220.jar

-Each tool estimates haplotype phase either within a genotyped cohort or using a phased reference panel.

-If your input data is GRCh37, I recommend using the 1000 Genomes Project phase 3 reference panel.
-You can easily download it from the link provided by the authors of Beagle:
+Each tool can estimate haplotype phase either within a genotyped cohort or using a phased reference panel.
+For the latter, if your input data is GRCh37, I recommend using the 1000 Genomes Project phase 3 reference panel.
+You can easily download it thanks to the authors of Beagle:

 .. code-block:: text